S3-working-group/s3-practical-guide/docs/all.md

 **Deliverable:** Product information and updates, which are critical for creating accurate marketing materials and campaigns.

-**Requirement: **Receive detailed product specifications and roadmaps to develop marketing strategies that align with product capabilities and release schedules.
+**Requirement:** Receive detailed product specifications and roadmaps to develop marketing strategies that align with product capabilities and release schedules.

 ##### IT Department 🔗

-**Deliverable: **Technical infrastructure support for hosting the company's website, managing marketing databases, and ensuring cybersecurity for digital marketing operations.
+**Deliverable:** Technical infrastructure support for hosting the company's website, managing marketing databases, and ensuring cybersecurity for digital marketing operations.

-**Requirement: **Ensure robust and secure IT systems to maintain the functionality and security of marketing channels and customer data.
+**Requirement:** Ensure robust and secure IT systems to maintain the functionality and security of marketing channels and customer data.

 ##### Customer Service Department 🔗

 **Deliverable:** Feedback and insights from customer interactions, providing first-hand customer experiences and expectations.

-**Requirement: **Gather customer feedback to refine marketing messages and identify customer service improvement opportunities.
+**Requirement:** Gather customer feedback to refine marketing messages and identify customer service improvement opportunities.

 ##### Sales Team 🔗

-**Deliverable: **Sales data and customer feedback on marketing leads and their conversion rates.
+**Deliverable:** Sales data and customer feedback on marketing leads and their conversion rates.

-**Requirement: **Share detailed sales results to inform marketing effectiveness and direction for future campaigns.
+**Requirement:** Share detailed sales results to inform marketing effectiveness and direction for future campaigns.

 ##### Product Management Team 🔗

 **Deliverable:** Strategic direction and decision-making that guide overall business and marketing strategy alignment.

-**Requirement: **Provide clear strategic directives to ensure marketing efforts support overarching business goals.
+**Requirement:** Provide clear strategic directives to ensure marketing efforts support overarching business goals.

 ##### Finance Department 🔗

 **Deliverable:** Budget allocations and financial reporting systems that marketing needs for budget management and campaign funding.

-**Requirement: **Allocate marketing budgets to plan and execute campaigns effectively without overspending.
+**Requirement:** Allocate marketing budgets to plan and execute campaigns effectively without overspending.

 ##### Legal Team 🔗

-**Deliverable: **Legal advice and approval for marketing content to ensure compliance with advertising laws and regulations.
+**Deliverable:** Legal advice and approval for marketing content to ensure compliance with advertising laws and regulations.

-**Requirement: **Legal vetting of marketing materials to avoid regulatory breaches and protect brand reputation.
+**Requirement:** Legal vetting of marketing materials to avoid regulatory breaches and protect brand reputation.

 #### External Constraints

-**Adhere to <span style="text-decoration:underline;">brand guidelines</span> and messaging for all marketing materials**, to maintain a consistent brand image and avoid customer confusion.
+**Adhere to brand guidelines🔗 and messaging for all marketing materials**, to maintain a consistent brand image and avoid customer confusion.

-**Obtain approval for campaigns exceeding the allocated budget from <span style="text-decoration:underline;">Finance</span>**, to avoid overspending. – With a finite marketing budget, overspending on one campaign could limit the resources available for other critical marketing activities throughout the fiscal year.
+**Obtain approval for campaigns exceeding the allocated budget from Finance🔗**, to avoid overspending. – With a finite marketing budget, overspending on one campaign could limit the resources available for other critical marketing activities throughout the fiscal year.

 **Compliance with advertising standards and regulations**, to prevent legal issues and uphold the company's reputation for integrity. – The marketing industry is regulated to protect consumers and ensure fair competition, making compliance a non-negotiable aspect of marketing operations.